 \begin{subthm}{ex:sphere-in-urysohn:midpoint} Let $\ell=\dist{p}{q}{\spc{U}_d}$.
 Show that the subset $M\subset\spc{U}_d$ of midpoints between $p$ and $q$ is isometric to $\spc{U}_\ell$. \end{subthm}

-\begin{subthm}{ex:sphere-in-urysohn:homogeneous} Show that $\spc{U}_d$ is \emph{not} countable-set homogeneous; that is, there is a distance-preserving map from a countable subset of $\spc{U}_d$ to $\spc{U}_d$ that cannot be extended to an isometry of $\spc{U}_d$. \end{subthm} \end{thm}
+\begin{subthm}{ex:sphere-in-urysohn:homogeneous} Show that $\spc{U}_d$ is \emph{not} countable-set-homogeneous; that is, there is a distance-preserving map from a countable subset of $\spc{U}_d$ to $\spc{U}_d$ that cannot be extended to an isometry of $\spc{U}_d$. \end{subthm}